ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

    _Rationale_: Allows validators to identify a creative document as either a general AMP doc or a restricted A4A doc and to dispatch appropriately.

+1. The creative must include `<script async src="https://cdn.ampproject.org/a4a-v0.js"></script>` as the runtime script instead of `https://cdn.ampproject.org/v0.js`.

+   _Rationale_: Allows different runtime behaviors taylored to A4A.

 1. Unlike in general AMP, the creative must not include a `<link rel="canonical">` tag.